hardope/c-make/README.md

  # Move executable file to bin folder
  # This is to make the executable available globally
  ~ $ mv make /root/bin

- # Note run this for only Windows OS
-  # This is to make the executable available globally
- ~ $ mv make C:\Windows\System32

 ```